learnk8s/learnk8s.io/_blog/kubernetes-cli-tricks/index.md

 Nothing prevents you from using these aliases only as parts of your commands.
 For example, you can use `k` at any place where you would type `kubectl` otherwise.
 This means, you can type `k api-resources` (since there's no alias for this command as a whole).
 Or you can type `kg roles` (since there are no aliases defined for *role* resources).
 Just look at the command an alias stands for, and you can append further arguments to the alias at will.
 This allows you to minimise typing even fore use cases that are not explicitly covered by *kubectl-aliases*.

-If you use Zsh, it comes even better.
+If you use Zsh, it gets even better.
 The `kubectl` command completion works with the aliases too.
 That means, you can type, for example, `kgpo [tab][tab]` and Zsh will complete the available pod names for you.
 Like this, you can combine two typing reduction mechanisms (aliases and completion) to an "ultra typing reduction" workflow.

 If you use Bash, the bad news is that completion for aliases doesn't work by default.
 The good news is that you can make it working quite easily, which is explained in the following.
 This will allow you to have your "ultra typing reduction" workflow" also on Bash.